BigWorldSetup/BigWorldSetup/README.md

 - Planescape: Torment
 - Classic Adventures

-Note: For installations of original Baldur's Gate 2 or Baldur’s Gate Trilogy the BWP may be used http://www.shsforums.net/files/file/536-big-world-installpack/

 ### Supported mods ###

 - Almost all of them! (use the Mod Request Template link above if there is a mod you want added)